 The terms “firearm silencer” and “firearm muffler” mean any device for silencing, muffling, or diminishing the report of a portable firearm, including any combination of parts, designed or redesigned, and intended for use in assembling or fabricating a firearm silencer or firearm muffler, and any part intended only for use in such assembly or fabrication.

 “Suppressor” became common parlance at some point afterwards.
 When?
 I have no idea.
-It is the term used most frequently by those in the know, meaning folks familiar with firearms, industry types, TTAG’s Armed Intelligentsia, etc. It’s industry jargon because it’s more accurate than “silencer,” since silencers don’t actually make gunshots silent, and it’s not as dorky as “firearm muffler.”
+It is the term used most frequently by those “in the know” — meaning folks familiar with firearms, industry types, TTAG’s Armed Intelligentsia, etc. — in particular when speaking to those not “in the know.”
+It’s industry jargon — it’s a slang term, really — because it’s more accurate than “silencer,” since silencers don’t actually make gunshots silent, and it’s not as dorky as “firearm muffler.”

-At any rate, since the Federal Government says they are “silencers” and anybody who pays their $200 tax to get one or to make one is signing forms saying “silencer” all over but “suppressor” nowhere, “silencer” is a perfectly acceptable and correct term for these things.
-Just ask SilencerCo, one of the leading manufacturers of suppressors.
-Err, silencers.
+At any rate, since the Federal Government says they are “silencers” and anybody who pays their $200 tax to get one or to make one is signing forms saying “silencer” all over but “suppressor” nowhere, and every law and legal definition every place in the nation refers solely to “silencer,” “silencer” is a perfectly acceptable and correct term for these things.

 Of course, the Federal Government also defines firearm silencers as “firearms” themselves…